Only 480€ per week!

 This program is an essential way to understand Tanzania’s culture and give you an opportunity to learn about its rich history.
 Not only will it make your trip more enjoyable, it will also help you to understand it’s way of life better and become familiar with the location, making any longer stay more comfortable.

-The Culture Week will be packed with an introduction to local customs and traditions, do’s and dont’s and language classes, as well as an immersion experience in a Maasai village.
-You will visit highlights of the amazing town of Monduli, which is a bustling and developing township with rich history and many places of interest such as museums, art galleries and monuments, where you’ll be sure to learn more about this country’s struggle with independence and progress.
+The Culture Week will be packed with an introduction to local customs and traditions, do’s and dont’s and language classes, as well as a walking safari to scout animals in their natural habitat.
+You will visit highlights of the amazing town of Monduli, which is a bustling and developing township with rich history and many places of interest such as museums, art galleries and monuments, where you’ll be sure to learn more about this country’s struggle for independence and progress.
 You will also have plenty of opportunities to explore around the town, and enjoy the scenic roads outlining the wondrous outdoors.

-We’re sure you’ll love participating in our Tanzanian cooking class and taste your own food, but don’t worry, we’ll have chances to dine in the local eateries and taste the local cuisine too!
+We’re sure you’ll enjoy participating in our Tanzanian cooking class and taste your own food, but don’t worry, we’ll have chances to dine in the local eateries and taste the local cuisine too!

 Note: This schedule can be changed and/or amended depending on weather conditions, local conditions and unforeseen circumstances.